 712 East High Street, owners, Donna and Michel Deetz (Donna is a current HCJ Board member), Laurelanne Bellezzo and Chris Huckleberry

 Gregory Stockard Distinguished Service Award 2017

-Henry Gensky, current HCJ Board member
+Henry Gensky, past HCJ Board member